Clayton Tonnemaker

-Frank Clayton "Clayt" Tonnemaker (June 8, 1928 – December 25, 1996) was an American football player who played center and linebacker for the Green Bay Packers from 1950 to 1954.
-Tonnemaker was an All-American at the University of Minnesota, where he played center linebacker.
+Frank Clayton "Clayt" Tonnemaker (June 8, 1928 – December 25, 1996) was an American professional football player who was a center and linebacker for the Green Bay Packers of the National Football League (NFL) from 1950 to 1954.
+He played college football for the Minnesota Golden Gophers, earning consensus All-American honors at center in 1949.
 In 1980, he was inducted into the College Football Hall of Fame.

 Early life

 Tonnemaker, weighing in at 11 pounds, was born on June 8, 1928, on a farm near Ogilvie, Minnesota, to Anna Nelson and Frank Clayton Tonnemaker.
 After his father died when Clayton was 7, he and his mother and sister, Lucille, sold their farm at auction and moved to the town of Rush City, Minnesota.
 The family later moved to Northeast Minneapolis, and Clayton attended Edison High School.

 Football career

 Youth

 Tonnemaker lettered in football at Rush City High School as an 8th grader.
 After moving to Minneapolis, Tonnemaker played center for the Edison football team, serving as captain and winning All-City Honors.
 He unofficially played for the Minnesota Gophers while in high school, even scoring a touchdown during a 1946 spring season scrimmage.
 It was not legal for a high schooler to train with a college team at the time, so the Gophers did not acknowledge this.